lorrli274/next/courses/community/Mozilla/Express Web Framework/4- Routes and controllers/07-Route Parameters.md

 The names of route parameters must be made up of "word characters" (A-Z, a-z, 0-9, and _).

-The URL _/book/create_ will be matched by a route like `/book/:bookId` (which will extract a "bookId" value of '`create`').
+info> The URL /book/create will be matched by a route like `/book/:bookId` (which will extract a "bookId" value of '`create`').
 The first route that matches an incoming URL will be used, so if you want to process `/book/create` URLs separately, their route handler must be defined before your `/book/:bookId` route.

 That's all you need to get started with routes.
-The following sections show how we'll set up our routes and controllers for the LocalLibrary.
+The following steps show how we'll set up our routes and controllers for the LocalLibrary.